Invest in Wisconsin’s creative sector to power a resilient recovery statewide

 - When the arts thrive, everybody wins: In addition to being an economic powerhouse, the arts bring people together, bolster neighborhood vitality, address long-standing inequities, and help heal and rebuild our spirit in this time of crisis.

 Other states are investing pro-actively in creative economy development.
 Illinois is campaigning for a $500 million funding package; New York just passed a one-year budget that gives their arts sector over $200 million in dedicated funds, plus access to $800 million in recovery grants; California legislators are championing a $1 billion package for the arts.
-The Resilience Fund will help level the playing field, and highlight creative assets, for Wisconsin.
+The Resilience Fund will help level the playing field for Wisconsin.

-According to a recent article in Governing Magazine, the Western States Arts Federation has provided case studies by the Western States Arts Federation to show how the arts revitalize communities of many kinds, including places that have lost key industries.
+According to a recent article in Governing Magazine, case studies from the Western States Arts Federation show how the arts revitalize communities of many kinds, including places that have lost key industries.
 In addition, the arts add a special spark in rural regions, according to the National Governors Association, by mobilizing homegrown creative assets to spur economic growth.

-By investing in the arts and creativity as economic, workforce and community development, Wisconsin can recover from today’s economic shocks and better equip us to withstand the crises we could face tomorrow.
+By investing in the arts and creativity as economic, workforce and community development, Wisconsin can recover from today’s economic shocks and better equip our people, communities, and the state overall, to withstand economic and civic ups and downs in the future.
 The Grow Wisconsin Creatively Resilience Fund is the right initiative for this historic moment in time.